-Poincaré and Meester algorithms: both do not have a finite measure preserving transformation.
 Note that Poincaré does have an invariant measure equivalent to Lebesgue but it is not conservative.
 Finally, the domain for AR-Poincaré [BL15] and for the additive version of Jacobi-Perron algorithm are fractals and defined by an IFS.
-Both of these algorithms are known to have an invariant measure absolutely continuous with respect to Lebesgue measure; this was shown for Jacobi-Perron algorithm by Broise and Guivarc'h [BAG01], and will will prove it for AR-Poincaré in a forthcoming paper, but we do not know their density function.
+Both of these algorithms are known to have an invariant measure absolutely continuous with respect to Lebesgue measure; this was shown for Jacobi-Perron algorithm by Broise and Guivarc'h [BAG01], and we will prove it for AR-Poincaré in a forthcoming paper, but we do not know their density function.